CodeVJC/project1/README.md

 Body:
 ```
 {
-    "message": "Tickets for your username user1 do not exist."
+    "message": "Tickets for your username <username> do not exist."
 }
 ```
 #### Success - token verified + role=manager + /tickets?status=pending, approved, or denied and there is at least one
 Status: 200 OK\
-Body:
+Body example:
 ```
 [
     {